cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 - Students should complete the preliminary work before the thesis work begins.
   - **IMPORTANT:** The proposal must include the preliminary work, for example
   - For a vulnerability research studies (i.e., ethical hacking) you need to include a complete threat model or attacks that will be performed
-  - For other studies the data should be collected
+  - For other studies the data should be collected in advance
 - We usually collaborate with companies in our research
   - If you develop your own porposal we also suggest you to find a company to collaborate

-### Publication
+### 2 Publication

 - The work you perform in our lab must be of a quality that can be published in a journal
 - Students who want to publish in a conferences/journals over others are prioritized
   - Publications are submitted to the conferences/journals that we approve
+- As long as we have funding, we finance students producing publications
+  - Either during the study with a 20% paid work
+  - Or after the thesis study, by recruiting full time for 3 months
+  - Financial compansation is not fixed, changes depending on our current funds

-### Timeline
+### 3 Timeline

 - Students are strongly encouraged to begin research on the interested topic at least 6 months before the expected start of the study.
 - It is strongly recommended that students apply at least 3 months before the expected start of the study.